-The main function of the child protection services is to ensure that children and young people whose living situations pose a threat to their health and development receive the necessary help and care at the appropriate time.
-Child protection services also have a duty to ensure that all children and young people have a safe environment to grow up in.
-Both local municipalities and central government agencies have functions and responsibilities in the area of child protection.
+The Child Welfare Service of Norway has a primary responsibility to ensure that children and young people whose living situation could pose a threat to their health and development gain the necessary help and care at the right time.
+In addition, the Child Welfare Service of Norway must help to ensure all children and young people have safe conditions in which to grow up.
+Municipalities and the state alike have tasks and responsibilities that relate to child protection.

-Child protection services also have a duty to intervene if measures taken within the home are inadequate to address of the child's needs.
-In such circumstances, and in consultation with the parents, the child protection services may arrange for the child to spend a period in foster care or in a children's home, or at a centre for parents and children.
-In cases where a child is to be placed away from the family home without the parents' consent, the municipality must obtain a care order from the county social welfare board.
+The child welfare service also has a responsibility to intervene if measures taken in the home are not enough to meet the child’s needs.
+In such cases, the child welfare service can then, for a certain period of time and in consultation with the parents, offer the child a place in a foster home or children’s institution, or at a centre for parents and children.
+The decision to place a child outside the home without parental consent must be made by the county social welfare board following a motion by the municipality.

-The County Governor is also responsible for supervising care institutions run by the child protection services in order to ensure that children in care are well treated.
-This supervisory responsibility includes responsibility for ensuring that the children are treated considerately and with respect for their individual integrity.
-Among other things, this responsibility means that any child who has been subjected to coercive treatment at a care institution may complain to the County Governor.
+The County Governor also monitors child welfare institutions to ensure that children receive due care and good treatment.
+In addition, this monitoring must ensure that children are treated considerately and with respect for their integrity as individuals.
+Among other things, this means that children who are subjected to constraints at a child welfare institution can make a complaint to the County Governor.